8 Best Ski Resorts in Oregon, 2023

 The resort is also well known for snow as are all Mount Hood resorts.
 In the case of Mount Hood Meadows, they generally accumulate 35 feet of snow a season.
 This ensures that they open early so you can usually ski here prior to Christmas and enjoy great conditions.

 All this great terrain and snow is serviced by 11 lifts, six of which are high-speed quad chairs.
-Over 2,100 acres of skiable terrain and a vertical drop of 2,777 feet is spread across 85 named runs.
+Over 2,100 acres of skiable terrain is spread across 85 named runs.
+The vertical drop is 2,777 feet.

 Spring skiing at Mount Hood Meadows is some of the best around.
 The mountain is oriented east and south, so the sun warms the snow up early, and by the afternoon, you can blast through the bumps like they are big piles of mashed potatoes.